exercism/racket/README.md

   (run-tests suite))
 ```
 The exercise should also be added as a value for the `problems` key in [config.json](https://github.com/exercism/xracket/blob/master/config.json); otherwise, the pull request will not pass the Travis CI build.
+Use [Order of exercises](https://github.com/exercism/xracket/wiki/Order-of-exercises) in our wiki to find a good place for the new exercise in the curriculum.

 You can perform additional checks by running the following in your terminal: